-- 1. Council members must demonstrate loyalty to the interests of the ownership, unconflicted by loyalties to staff, other organizations, or any personal interests as consumers/members of C2E. - 2.
-Council members must avoid conflict of interest with respect to their fiduciary responsibilities. - A. There must be no self-dealing or any conduct of private business or personal services between any Council member and the organization except as procedurally controlled to assure openness, competitive opportunity, and equal access to inside information. - C2E shall not employ or contract with Governing Council members or members of their immediate families, or person/entities having an ongoing business or financial relationship with any Council members or members of their immediate families. - ii.
+1. Council members must demonstrate loyalty to the interests of the stakeholders, unconflicted by loyalties to staff, other organizations, or any personal interests as consumers/members of C2E.

+- 2. Council members must avoid conflict of interest with respect to their fiduciary responsibilities. - a.
+There must be no self-dealing or any conduct of private business or personal services between any Council member and the organization except as procedurally controlled to assure openness, competitive opportunity, and equal access to inside information. - i.
+C2E shall not employ or contract with Governing Council members or members of their immediate families, or person/entities having an ongoing business or financial relationship with any Council members or members of their immediate families. - ii.
 Council members and employees shall disclose any known or potential conflict of interest in writing to the Council prior to the time set for voting on any such transaction.
 Any such written disclosure shall be attached to the minutes of the meeting in which Council action occurs related the matter disclosed. - iii.
-A Council member making such disclosure shall not vote on the matter or attempt to influence the decision of other Council members in voting on the matter. - B.Council members must not use their Council positions to obtain staff employment for themselves, family members, or close associates.
+A Council member making such disclosure shall not vote on the matter or attempt to influence the decision of other Council members in voting on the matter. - b.
+Council members must not use their Council positions to obtain staff employment for themselves, family members, or close associates.
 Should a Council member apply for staff employment, he or she must first resign from the Council. - 3.
-Council members must not attempt to exercise individual authority over the organization. - A. Council members' interaction with the Director or with staff must recognize the lack of authority vested in individuals except when explicitly Council authorized. - B. Council members' interaction with public, media or other entities must recognize this limitation and those Council members are not to speak for the Director, or to speak for the Council except to repeat explicitly stated Council decisions. - C. Except for participation in Council deliberation about whether the Director has achieved a reasonable interpretation of Council policies, Council members will not publicly express individual judgments of performance of employees or the Director.
+Council members must not attempt to exercise individual authority over the organization. - a.
+Council members' interaction with the Director or with staff must recognize the lack of authority vested in individuals except when explicitly Council authorized. - b.
+Council members' interaction with public, media or other entities must recognize this limitation and those Council members are not to speak for the Director, or to speak for the Council except to repeat explicitly stated Council decisions. - c.
+Except for participation in Council deliberation about whether the Director has achieved a reasonable interpretation of Council policies, Council members will not publicly express individual judgments of performance of employees or the Director. - d.
+A council member aware of credible information that suggests that a Council policy has been violated, by either the Council or the Director, has an affirmative obligation to bring the concern to the Council's agenda for monitoring. - 4.
+Council members must respect the confidentiality appropriate to issues of a sensitive nature. - 5.
+Council members will support the legitimacy and authority of the final determination of the Council on any matter, regardless of the member's personal position on the issue.